teivah/100-go-mistakes/docs/mistakes.md

     Iterating on a string with the `range` operator iterates on the runes with the index corresponding to the starting index of the rune’s byte sequence.
 To access a specific rune index (such as the third rune), convert the string into a `[]rune`.

 Iterating on a string is a common operation for developers.
-Perhaps we want to per- form an operation for each rune in the string or implement a custom function to search for a specific substring.
+Perhaps we want to perform an operation for each rune in the string or implement a custom function to search for a specific substring.
 In both cases, we have to iterate on the different runes of a string.
 But it’s easy to get confused about how iteration works.

 For example, consider the following example: